Stkanch/Aranar/README.md

 # Default Strategy
 The default strategy is to "buy low, sell high" to make profit between two different exchanges.
 For example, most of the time, the price of ETH-PERP at Perpetual Protocol and FTX will be similar.
 However, price action on the exchanges leads to price differentials from time to time.
 This bot is designed to open positions when the price difference (spread) is greater than a set level, and to close the positions when the spread decreases below a set level.

-For example, when the ETH-perp on Perpetual Protocol is 1500, and 1520 at FTX, we could long ETH-perp at Perp exchange, and short at FTX in the expectation that some time later the prices will converge.
+For example, when the ETH-perp on Perpetual Protocol is 1500, and 1520 at FTX, we could long ETH-perp atAranar exchange, and short at FTX in the expectation that some time later the prices will converge.
 Let's say the price at Perpetual Protocol increases to 1550, and the price at FTX increases to 1555.
 The bot will sell the positions at both exchanges.
 The PnL in this example will be +50 USD on Perpetual Protocol, and -35 USD at FTX, for a total of +15 USD.

 After some setup, by adjusting `PERPFI_SHORT_ENTRY_TRIGGER` and `PERPFI_LONG_ENTRY_TRIGGER`, you can easily do arbitrage between Perptual Protocol and FTX.
 Please review the definitions of each parameter in the code carefully.
 Note that there are many parameters you can adjust based on your knowledge and own risk such as leverage, trigger conditions, exit conditions, etc.
 # Note